Degree: Ed.D., Harvard University, (1988)

 Publications and more information about his academic work is available on Fernando Reimers' website.

-Reimers is a member of the Massachusetts Board of Higher Education, the Council of Foreign Relations, a fellow of the International Academy of Education, as well as a member of the United States National Commission for UNESCO.
+Reimers is a member of the Massachusetts Board of Higher Education, a fellow of the International Academy of Education, as well as a member of the United States National Commission for UNESCO.
 He serves on the board of several educational organizations and foundations.

 Twenty First Century Skills